ooc-lang/rock/README.rst

   - clone nagaqueen, so that rock/ and nagaqueen/ are in the same folder (ie. they should be brothers) http://github.com/nddrylliog/nagaqueen
   - build and install greg http://github.com/nddrylliog/greg
-  - build and install libyajl http://lloyd.github.com/yajl/ (make sure to `./configure --prefix=/usr` cause it defaults to /usr/local by default, and may not be found by gcc/ld)
-  - install ooc-yajl http://github.com/fredreichbier/ooc-yajl (make sure it's in /usr/lib/ooc/, or whatever your $OOC_LIBS is defined to)

 Finally,